commonlabs-id/next-with-analytics/README.md

 ## Using Analytics helpers

-This HOC injects several analytics helper functions into your page.
-You can access it from the `analytics` prop.
+You can add the provided Analytics helpers directly into the `analytics` prop in the Next.js `_app` page.
 Typings for TypeScript projects are also available as `WithAnalyticsState`.

 ```jsx
 import Link from 'next/link';